shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-21-gene-classification.md

 #### Choice of Encoding

 For **DNA** sequence classification methods, its more logical to utilise the `kmers` approach since `kmers` are commonly used in sequence analysis and genome assembly, as they can provide information about the composition and structure of the sequence.

+## Problem Statement

+Our objective is to train a classification model that is trained on the human DNA sequence and can predict a gene family based on the DNA sequence of the coding sequence.
+To test the model, we will use the DNA sequence of humans, dogs, and chimpanzees and compare model accuracies.